baroquon/reefpoints/source/posts/2017-08-15-elixir-tips.md

 ## cancel bad command in `iex`

-Have you ever had this kinda moment when you use `iex`:
+Have you ever had this kind of moment when you use `iex`:

 ```elixir
 iex(1)> a = 1 + 1'